DataAnalyst4Shreya/Supply-Chain-Analysis/README.md

 <img width="387" height="199" alt="image" src="https://github.com/user-attachments/assets/dbc487db-205b-4486-8401-6e568ca150f8" />

-- This visualization tracks execution efficiency against plan over time in 2025, highlighting how closely actual performance aligns with planned expectations.
+- This visualization tracks execution efficiency against plan over time with respect to year 2025, highlighting how closely actual performance aligns with planned expectations.

 - The line chart shows high volatility across months and days, indicating inconsistent execution performance, which is a concern from a planning and operational stability perspective.